 Dear [seller’s name],

-The fourth paragraph should appeal to the seller that you are the best buyer for their property.
-Let them know what value their home will be bringing to you and your family.
+The fourth paragraph should tell the seller that you are the best buyer for their property.
+Let them know what value their home will bring to you and your family.
 You may also include any other attachments in this paragraph.

 Sincerely,